After years of propagandizing, neo-Nazi Frazier Glenn Miller is accused of a triple murder. The violence was a long time coming.

 At his first court hearing two days after the shootings, Miller looked like a lost old man, trying to recall where he left his teeth.
 Wearing a scruffy beard and a baffled expression, he sat in a wheelchair, a sleeveless anti-suicide smock draped over him like an afghan.
-Until the shooting spree put him back on the racist map, Miller’s fellow white nationalists had largely forgotten him.
+Until the shooting spree put him back on the racist map, Miller had been largely forgotten by his fellow white nationalists.
 When he was remembered, it was as a snitch, a rat, a disgrace to the white race for once testifying against some of the biggest names in American hate to save his own neck.

 Miller was the Zelig of white nationalism.
-He was part of the 9-car caravan of Klansmen and neo-Nazis that drove through and attacked an anti-Klan rally in Greensboro, N.C., in November 1979.
+He was part of the nine-car caravan of Klansmen and neo-Nazis that drove through and attacked an anti-Klan rally in Greensboro, N.C., in November 1979.
 Miller admits to being scared and shaking.
-But as the protesters chanted “Death to the Klan,” Miller stuck his head out of the car window and shouted in his thick North Carolina drawl, “N------, Jew-K----, Communists bastards … you ugly Jew Yankee bastards … Death to the Communists.”
+But as the protesters chanted “Death to the Klan,” Miller stuck his head out of the car window and shouted in his thick North Carolina drawl, “N------, Jew-K----, Communists bastards … you ugly Jew Yankee bastards… .
+Death to the Communists.”

 A Legacy of Hate

 When Connie first met Mike she was just under 15, and Mike and his family used the last name Mays, not Miller or Cross.
 Sometime in the early 1990s, the family moved into a trailer home on about 40 acres of land between the nearly all-white towns of Aurora, population 7,500, and Marionville, with 2,200 residents, including Dan Clevenger, who ran a repair shop in Marionville and later became mayor for a short time.
 Clevenger and Miller became close friends, so close that two days after the shooting spree Clevenger told a Springfield, Mo., television station he “kind of agreed” with Miller “on some things, but I don’t like to express that too much.”
-A few days later, after a raucous City Council meeting and facing impeachment, Clevenger resigned.
+A few days later, after a raucous City Council meeting, Clevenger was forced to resign.

 Mike not only protected her, he made her laugh.
 So did Jesse.
 The brothers, she said, had “bubbly” personalities, except when they were trying to please Miller.